opatiny/octanis-internship-workbook/docs/mechanics/3D-printing/printsParameters.md

 - Filament: Prusament PLA (grey)
 - Infill: 15%

-Note: 15% filling is enough for large parts.
+**Note:** 15% filling is enough for large parts.
 It seems resistant enough.
+Threads are not really good, but using a metal screw to form them the first time is sufficient to use nylon screws afterwards.

 ### dustCollector-pump v16